 The Australian and New Zealand governments are conducting a review of the Health Star Rating system for food.
 This article looks at the systems drawbacks and ways to move forward.

 New Zealand blackcurrents – rich in anthocyanins – are being hailed as the next superfood.
-The article Purple reign: Does the humble Kiwi blackcurrent deserve 'superfood' status? explains how scientists at Plant and Food Research produced evidence for a self-substantiated health claim.
+On the New Zealand Blackcurrants website there is a link to a PDF of the article Purple reign: Does the humble Kiwi blackcurrant deserve 'superfood' status? – this explains how scientists at Plant & Food Research produced evidence for a self-substantiated health claim.

 Consumer New Zealand uses the Bad Taste Food Awards to call out manufacturers who promote their products as being healthier than they are.